Carnival Sunshine: History

 On 6 March 2012, Carnival announced that Destiny would undergo a US$155-million dollar refit, and renaming of the ship as Carnival Sunshine.
 Carnival Destiny went into dry dock in Trieste, Italy in 2013 to be refitted and renamed Carnival Sunshine.
 The refitting, which was completed in May 2013, was delayed by a month to install new back-up generator systems.
 The ship was re-launched on 5 May 2013.

 In May 2023, the ship suffered extensive damage in a storm.
 Some crew were evacuated from their cabins due to flooding, and the crew bar was destroyed.

+In 2026 - thirty years after the debut - 65 crew members are still working for Carnival.

 Layout

 Following a multi-million-dollar refurbishment in 2005, Carnival Destiny featured three pools, a variety of dining options, lounges, nightclubs, a casino and a spa.
 Carnival Destiny received more modifications when in drydock to fix a propulsion problem in 2010, including a movie screen on the Lido deck and cabin renovations.

 The 2013 refit included a racing themed waterpark with one of the biggest slides in Carnival's fleet.